qualisign/optipulse.github.io/whitepaper.md

 A platform business erases the distinction between producers and consumers of goods and services by providing consumers with some form of infrastructure for creating value on their own.
 This infrastructure is often an unassuming means of facilitating customer match-making, such as Uber's mobile app.
 Such businesses tend to uncover value already existent, but previously unrecognized - mainly because it resides in the hands of consumers.
 Platform business have shown us that this sort of value actually constitutes the lion's share of the market - when it is effectively utilized.
-As Tech Crunch put it,
+As Tech Crunch put it

     "Uber, the world’s largest taxi company, owns no vehicles.
 Facebook, the world’s most popular media owner, creates no content.
 Alibaba, the most valuable retailer, has no inventory.
 And Airbnb, the world’s largest